Last Updated on March 6, 2022 by Res Marty

 Before we get started, you might be interested in my articles about the 15 camping essentials!

-Before getting into the recommendations, you need to take some important aspects of the cooler into account.
-The cooler you choose will depend on your specific requirements for utilization and features, so keep these in mind as you browse through them.
+Before getting into the recommendations, you need to consider some crucial aspects your camping cooler needs to fulfill.
+Which camping cooler is best for you depends on your specific requirements for utilization and features, so keep these in mind as you browse through them.
+Below are some important factors I recommend you consider before buying a camping cooler.

-Naturally, the first thing to check for in a good cooler is its capacity.
+Naturally, the first thing to check for when looking for a new cooler is the capacity.
 The details of the coolers generally list such specs down in terms of quarts or even cans.
-Don’t just purchase a cooler over its exterior – make sure you carefully look into the interior as well.
-Keep in mind that at least a quarter of the space may be taken up by ice packs to keep your items cold, and consider how much extra space you’ll need.
+It is well worth the time to ask yourself how you will mainly use your camping cooler.
+While multiple-day camping trips naturally increase the capacity requirement of your cooler it makes it also heavier.
+If you use it only for day-hikes, I recommend reducing capacity but in exchange, you will have more flexibility.
+Remember that ice packs may take up at least a quarter of the space to keep your items cold and consider how much extra space you’ll need.

 Handles And Wheels

-Different types of coolers will have different handles.
-While hard coolers have heavy-duty handles for maximum durability despite any weight, soft coolers might have more breakable handles depending on the weight of items within.
-Plus, hard coolers tend to have wheels to make them easy to transport from place to place, but it might be a hassle to tug them behind you at every turn.
+Different types of coolers will have other handles.
+For example, while hard coolers have heavy-duty handles for maximum durability despite any weight, soft coolers might have more breakable handles depending on the items’ importance.
+Plus, hard coolers tend to have wheels (and are also called rolling coolers) to make them easy to transport from place to place, but it might be a hassle to tug them behind you at every turn.

 Another major factor you need to consider is the cooling time.
-The last thing you need is to open your cooler and find all the ice melted and your drinks warm.
-Hard-shell coolers generally have a longer cooling time – some even reach up to seven days!
+The last thing you need is to open your cooler and find your ice or cold packs melted and your drinks are warm.
+Hard-shell coolers generally have a longer cooling time to keep your food cold – some even reach up to seven days!
 A regular camping cooler might give you up to a couple of days, though.
+To optimize the cooling time, it is essential to pack the strategically, read this article on how to properly pack a cooler.

 Look for coolers with air-tight seals.
 The best coolers will have good quality air-tight rubber seals to prevent cold air from escaping and warm air from entering the cooler.
 Good seals will let the ice last for more days than a poor-quality one.
 A good rubber seal should also allow no water to escape from it, so it doesn’t matter where you store it – you won’t have to worry about it creating extra puddles.